bd2kccd/causal-compare/README.md

 </comparison>
 ```
  The second way is to compare result graphs obtained from other search algorithms.
-Note that **the true graphs and result graphs have to be in a Tetrad format**.
+Note that **the true graphs and result graphs have to be in a [Tetrad graph format](#tetrad-graph-format)**.
 You would still use Tetrad to generate simulated datasets for other search algorithms to run on.
 You will need to specify the following in the XML configuration file:
 * A list of graphs
 	* The path to the true graph.
 	* The path to where Tetrad saves the simulated datasets.